micheliapk/Michelia_Bluestamp_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/deRCS-uypKo?si=u50UgMhjb24PZ0-c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>n>
 For my final milestone, I added code to make sure the detected object was also round, and code to search in the direction the ball last was when it moves out of frame.
-My biggest challenges were ..............
+My biggest challenges were connecting my camera and getting my robot to recognize the ball.
+For my camera, I had to switch to a different port on my raspberry pi to connect it with, and for the recognition I had to experiment with different bounds for the red color in the code to account for the lights reflecting off of it.
 I learned a lot about how OpenCV works, such as about the bounds defining a color, and color masking.
 I also learned how ultrasonic sensors work, and how to convert that value into centimeters to make it easier to work with.
 Overall, throughout the project I learned a lot about debugging, especially with wiring, such as the multimeter to check where power may or may not be going through.
-I'd hope to learn more about other sensors........
+I'd hope to learn more about other sensors, such as a gyro sensor for more accurate navigation and turning.

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone